Udasi: Places of worship and shrines

 The word akhara is traditionally associated with wrestling but it implies a different meaning as used by Sikh sects like the Udasis and Nirmalas.
 Another word used for Udasi centres of spirituality is dera.
 Traditionally, the Udasis claim Sri Chand as being the establisher of many akharas but historically, they first appeared in the mid-18th century when Mahant Nirvan Pritam Das established the Panchayti akhara in 1779, as per Sikh historian Kahn Singh Nabha in the Mahan Kosh.
 Mahant Nirvan Pritam Das also founded akhara centres in Kashi Kankhal (Haridwar) and other places of Indic pilgrimage sites.
+Prominent Udasi akharas that participate in the Kumbh were established in the 1800s, including the Shree Panchayati Akhada Bada Udasin (est. 1825) by Yogiraj Shri Nirvandev in Haridwar, and Shree Panchayati Akhada Naya Udasin (est. 1846) by Mahant Sudhir Das after a dispute with the Bada Udasin.
+The word bada means "large" while naya means "new".
+The Udasin akharas have a unique practice of initiating children and orphans as naga-sadhu disciples.

 Traditionally, there were four Udasi centres (akharas or dhuans) with each controlling a certain preaching area; Nanakmatta, Kashmir, Malwa (Punjab) and Doaba.
 An Udasi akhara, named Dera Baba Bhuman Shah, dedicated to the Udasi saint Bhuman Shah was formerly located in Behlolpur in Pakistan but it has since been abandoned since the 1947 partition of India.
+There is an Udasi ashram located in Jalandhar known as the Pritam Bhawan Udãsîn Ashram, which contains the Swami Sant Das School.
+By the mid-19th century in Punjab, there were at least 250 Udasi establishments but likely more since this figure is only considering the establishments which received official patronage or are directly mentioned in records.
+As per Oberoi, there were four main types of Udasi establishments: